 Final Thoughts

-While they can thrive in water alone, taking care of their roots and providing them with proper nutrients and light will ensure they grow healthy and strong.
+While they can thrive in water alone, properly caring for their roots and providing them with the proper nutrients and adequate light will ensure they grow healthily and robustly.

-With patience and some TLC, you’ll be rewarded with lush foliage that adds beauty and texture to any room.
+With patience and tender care, you’ll be rewarded with lush foliage that adds beauty and texture to any room.

-So try it – your Monstera might surprise you with how well it does in its aquatic habitat!
+So, give it a try—your Monstera might surprise you with how well it thrives in its aquatic habitat!